NiKiT0S1/Assignment_1--Blockchain--/README.md

 ### 4. Mining and Validation
 - Blocks are mined by finding a hash that satisfies a given difficulty level (number of leading zeros).
 - Blockchain integrity is ensured through validation of hashes and block linkage.

+### 5. Digital Signatures
+- Implements RSA-based digital signatures to sign and verify transactions.
+- Ensures the authenticity and integrity of transactions in the blockchain.

 ---